xavsant/brent_crude_prices/README.md

 ### [1] Description

-Practice with the Long Short-Term Memory (LSTM) model with a focus on physical energy commodities.
+Practice with the Long Short-Term Memory (LSTM) model with a focus on physical energy commodities, specifically Brent Crude Oil prices.

-In this project, I am interested in experimenting with LSTMs as their ability to handle sequential data allows them to analyse long-term dependencies between time steps of data.
+In this project, I am interested in experimenting with the LSTM models as its ability to handle sequential data allows it to analyse long-term dependencies between time steps of data.
 I am also interested in comparing the LSTM model vs other models.

-This project is inspired by this [article](https://medium.com/@vinayarun/from-scratch-an-lstm-model-to-predict-commodity-prices-179e12445c5a) on forecasting commodity prices using an LSTM model.
+This project is inspired by this [article](https://medium.com/@vinayarun/from-scratch-an-lstm-model-to-predict-commodity-prices-179e12445c5a) on forecasting Brent Crude Oil price using an LSTM model.

 #### **Findings**
 I found that the LSTM model beats more traditional models with respect to forecasting prices of Brent Crude Oil.
 This could be due to the long-term dependencies captured in the aforementioned target variable.
 In fact, the time series shows multiple patterns that **sometimes** last a long time.
 As such, the model's ability to capture these dependencies, whether linear or non-linear, and also forget information that is no longer important may have allowed it to excel in this scenario.

 On the flipside, models like ARIMA may struggle due to the non-linear trend of the data along with its preference for short-term forecasting (in this case, we are validating ~ 60 data points representing 60 months).

- For a more detailed analysis, refer to [this](https://github.com/xavsant/brent_crude_prices/blob/main/ANALYSIS.md).
+> **📊 For a more detailed analysis, refer to [this](https://github.com/xavsant/brent_crude_prices/blob/main/ANALYSIS.md) file**

 ---